o15y/eiva/README.md

 #### Database hanging

 Sometimes, the Prisma database hangs (blocks the main thread) during the initial tests.
-The trick is to `rm -rf eiva` and re-clone, install, and start the app.
+The trick is to make sure `NODE_ENV = "development"` is in `env`.
+I think this has something to do with line 7 of `src/_staart/helpers/prisma.ts`.

 ### Differences in `_staart`